-When your hormone levels, which affect so many important body processes, depend on proper monitoring and care by a doctor, it is paramount that you know how to advocate for yourself as a patient!
+With a condition like hypothyroidism that depends on proper monitoring and care by a thyroid doctor, it is paramount that you know how to advocate for yourself as a patient!

 No one knows your body better than you.
 Your lab results may check out as "normal," but you are the one who experiences the daily symptoms.
 If you still feel hypothyroid, you should have a conversation with your doctor.

-Because of this prevalence, it’s also common that many medical professionals treat hypothyroidism the textbook way.
-However, the truth is that hypothyroid patients can present with a diverse range of symptoms and can have varied responses to medications.
+Some 20 million Americans have thyroid disease, and hypothyroid patients present with a diverse range of symptoms and can have varied responses to medications.
 Further still, patients can still feel hypothyroid even when their labs show they are within the normal range.

-In order to be an advocate for yourself as a patient, you need to fully understand your condition.
-You can research hypothyroidism in textbooks, reputable websites, the Paloma blog, and by having conversations with your doctor.
+To be an advocate for yourself as a patient, you need to understand your condition.
+You can research hypothyroidism in textbooks, reputable websites, the Paloma Health blog, and by having conversations with your thyroid doctor.
 Additionally, you can find support and connect with others that share your condition in support groups and online forums.

 After you have read and researched your diagnosis, then you should do the same for treatment options.
 We are all unique with individual sensitivities.
 Our bodies will not all react the same way to a specific medication or dosage.
 Finding the right treatment and right dosage is a step-by-step process that takes time, requires monitoring, and ultimately depends on trust and communication with your provider.

 It's important to discuss all of your options with your doctor, including the side-effects, costs, and efficacy of all possible treatment options.
 Thyroid hormone replacement drugs are powerful.
-This is why it is critical to be under careful medical supervision when on these drugs, especially when starting a new brand or increasing dosage levels.
+It's critical to be under careful medical supervision when on these drugs, especially when starting a new brand or increasing dosage levels.

-The goal should be to be in partnership with your doctor—NOT to prove them wrong or doubt their knowledge and experience.
-Gaining knowledge on your condition simply allows you to be in conversation with them and to ask better questions.
+The goal should be to partner with your doctor—NOT to prove them wrong or doubt their knowledge and experience.
+Gaining knowledge of your condition allows you to be in conversation with them and to ask better questions.

-With labs being drawn every six months or so, you should be able to read and understand your lab results.
-While many labs only look at thyroid stimulating hormone (TSH), we believe it's critical to also measure free triiodothyronine (fT3), free thyroxine (fT4), and TPO antibodies.
+You should retest your thyroid levels every six months or so, and be able to read and understand your lab results.
+While many labs only look at thyroid-stimulating hormone (TSH), we believe it's critical also to measure free triiodothyronine (fT3), free thyroxine (fT4), and TPO antibodies.

-While we believe it smart for you to find a thyroid doctor who loves what they do, and make you feel heard and understood, we don't advise that you stop seeing your primary care physician, nutritionist, physical therapist, or you get the point.
-Not all health concerns always link back to your thyroid - there may be something else going on - so a well-rounded Care Team will support you most effectively.
+We believe it smart for you to find a thyroid doctor that makes you feel heard and understood.
+However, we don't advise that you stop seeing your primary care provider.
+Not all health concerns always link back to your thyroid.
+There may be something else going on, so a well-rounded care team will support you most effectively.

 Ultimately, you want to establish a trusting relationship with your doctor.
-If you feel you're not being heard or understood, despite adequate preparation to a strong self-advocate and diligent efforts to be in partnership with your doctor, it may be time to switch practitioners.
+Suppose you feel you're not being heard or understood, despite adequate preparation to a strong self-advocate and diligent efforts to be in partnership with your doctor.
+In that case, it may be time to switch practitioners.
 The road to health and well-being can be long, and you want to have an informed and trusted thyroid doctor in your corner.